Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 <img src='/assets/img/stack-bof-1/stack-1.png'>
  </p>

-So I've mentioned the stack a lot, but how do we know where it's located and how does it relate to `$esp` which we kept referring to?
+So I've mentioned the stack a lot, but how do we know where it's located and how does it relate to `esp` which we kept referring to?
 The diagram above illustrates generally how it looks in memory.
 Of course a lot of details are missing but it does show the basics.

-We define where the top of the stack is located in memory at any specific time with the `$esp` register.
+We define where the top of the stack is located in memory at any specific time with the `esp` register.
 It defines the location of the top of the stack, and is manipulated with individual `push` and `pop` instructions, which as their names might indicate, either add or remove from the stack.
 The stack itself will grow downwards in memory for x86 architectures.
-Therefore, if we push to the stack a value, that value is written to the location at `$esp` and the value of `$esp` is decremented, and incremented for popping from it.
+Therefore, if we push to the stack a value, that value is written to the location at `esp` and the value of `esp` is decremented, and incremented for popping from it.
 The diagram below illustrates what happens to ESP as we push and pop.

 <p align="center">
 <img src='/assets/img/stack-bof-1/stack-2.png'>
  </p>

-On the other end we have the frame pointer, `$ebp`, which defines where the function parameters and local variables reside.
+On the other end we have the frame pointer, `ebp`, which defines where the function parameters and local variables reside.
 It was included so that these variables had a fixed offset they could be referred to from.
-As `$esp` moves, it cannot be used in such a way, whereas `$ebp` in a given stack frame is generally stationary.
-[This resource](https://practicalmalwareanalysis.com/2012/04/03/all-about-ebp/) provides a good overview of the `$ebp` register.
+As `esp` moves, it cannot be used in such a way, whereas `ebp` in a given stack frame is generally stationary.
+[This resource](https://practicalmalwareanalysis.com/2012/04/03/all-about-ebp/) provides a good overview of the `ebp` register.

-The third register we will refer to is `$eip`.
+The third register we will refer to is `eip`.
 In simple terms it just stores the location of the next instruction that is to be executed.
 If you want a more solid foundation of each of these registers, then [skullsecurity's article](https://wiki.skullsecurity.org/index.php?title=Registers) is quite a good one.

-At `$ebp+4` the return address of the stack frame is stored.
+At `ebp+4` the return address of the stack frame is stored.
 What is this and why is it important?

 ### The Return Address
 When a stack frame is left, such as in a function exit, generally the `leave` instruction is called.
 This clears up the stack frame by moving the stack pointer to the frame pointer, in effect popping the stack up to the frame pointer.
-No data is actually deleted but from the point-of-view of the stack, it no longer exists unless we go manually adjusting `$esp`.
+No data is actually deleted but from the point-of-view of the stack, it no longer exists unless we go manually adjusting `esp`.

 ```asm
 mov esp, ebp